 Student/athletes have the responsibility to truthfully and fully disclose their medical history and report any changes in their health to the team health care provider.
 The questionnaire must be filled out each season and return it promptly to the athletic training facility.
 The athlete will be required to list all medications and the dosages that are being taken on this form.
 All first year, second year, and transfer student/athletes must complete these each year.

 All new entering student/athletes, transfer, and any student athlete that had left and returned to the college after a year must have a physical exam performed by their primary care physician or clinic.
-Returning student/athletes do not need to resubmit this physical exam unless they have left the college for a more than a year and returned.
 The Hudson Valley Community College Sports Health Information Report (green) must be completed and returned to the Student Health Center before participation.